 Table \ref{tab:survey-means} shows preference ratings across groups.
 The KSS’s ratings are statistically significantly higher than the others across all three criteria ($p <.001$), indicating that participants prefer human-authored cues over LLM-generated ones.

-PHT receives higher ratings than OGR for helpfulness and imageability, while OGR was rated higher for coherence.
+PHT receives higher ratings than OGR for helpfulness and imageability, while OGR is rated higher for coherence.
 However, these differences were not statistically significant.
-Notably, although PHT achieves significantly higher correctness during the generation phase, this does not correlate to helpfulness - consistent with prior work showing subjective preference does not always correlate with verbal cue effectiveness~\cite{balepur2024smart}.
+Notably, although PHT achieves significantly higher correctness during generation, this does not correlate with helpfulness.
+This finding is consistent with prior work showing that subjective preference does not always align with verbal cue effectiveness~\cite{balepur2024smart}.
 In terms of coherence, OGR receives higher ratings because its cue generation transforms a meaningless keyword into a meaningful word, as shown in high modification rate, providing greater flexibility and resulting in more logically coherent cues.